 - Increase your activity.
-Aim for moderate exercise, such as walking, yoga or tai chi, at least 3 times a week.
+Aim for moderate exercise, such as walking, yoga, or tai chi, at least three times a week.
 Even a short walk around the block with a friend or a pet can help.
 Exercise seems to help many patients with cognitive concerns.

 - Manage your stress.
 Use music or a calming activity, such as knitting or reading.
 Consider meditation and other stress-reducing techniques.
 Cognitive problems are often magnified when we are under severe stress.

 - If you feel depressed or anxious, talk with your doctor.
 Treating depression, if you have it, often helps with cognition as well.
 A referral to an oncology social worker or mental health professional may help.

 - Improve your nutrition.
 Consider decreasing processed and sugary foods in favor of whole foods that have fruits, vegetables, and healthy fats and protein.
 A nutritionist may help you improve your diet based on your needs.

 - Use lists, calendars, and planners to help you focus and remember important details.

 - Organize your living and work spaces.
 Choose specific places to store items, such as keys or remotes, and always return them to the same spots.